tlazenka/muttniks/README.md

 - `docker-compose run --rm react npm test`

+## Integration tests

+To run the integration tests, you'll need to set up the `ganache`, `truffle`, `app`, and `jobs` services as described in the Cheat sheet.
+Then, to run the Rust version, run:

+`docker-compose run --rm cli`

+To run the Swift version:

+`docker-compose run --rm tool`

+To run the Kotlin version:

+`docker-compose run --rm mpp`

 ## Other

 When developing in React, you can use Flow to type check: